- - -

 though andrei regrets his inactivity (as bilibin writes him -- in french -- about the infighting among the russian contingents) he's caught up in little nikolai (<3) and perhaps some self-pitying depression, though he's kinder to marya now.

 "'What convinces is when you see a being dear to you, whose life is bound up with yours, to whom you have done a wrong you hoped to expiate' (Prince Andrei's voice trembled and he turned away) 'and all at once this being is suffering, in agony, and ceases to exist....Why?
-There must be an answer.'
+There must be an answer.'pierre's belief in a hereafter moves andrei. somehow, as the weak follower honestly explains his belief to the intelligent, scornful leader, that very simplicity is to a degree winsome. how interesting that two men, having lost their wives, both confused and searching, are granted a measure of peace when they begin to believe in something outside of themselves.

 ...'If there is a God and a future life, there is truth and there is goodness, and a man's highest happiness consists in striving to attain them.
 We must live, we must love, and we must believe not only that we live today on this scrap of earth, but that we have lived and shall live forever, there, in the Whole,' said Pierre, pointing to the sky.